Vyral/robin-phillips/_posts/2020-04-13-our-latest-charleston-market-update.md

 {% include youtube.html %}

-We’re bringing you the latest Charleston real estate market update.
+<p style="text-align:center">We’re bringing you the latest Charleston real estate market update.</p>

 Today we’re delivering a Charleston area real estate market update.
 Many people have a bit of “PTSD” from the 2008 crash, but this downturn in the market is not the same.
 Home prices are not decreasing; compared to April 2019, the average price has increased by $5,000.
 In fact, generally, home prices do not go down during a recession; historically, home sales do very well in a recession.
 Also, interest rates are between 3.3% and 3.7%.
 To learn more about the current market, watch our latest video above.&nbsp;